 Every wedding consists of multiple traditions that the couple getting married wants to honor, with the bouquet toss being one of the most well-known.
 To choose which traditions you will uphold in your ceremony, you must factor in the meaning of each tradition.

+What does it mean when you catch the bouquet?
 For centuries, the bouquet has been seen as a representation of good luck and fortune.
 Corollary to this, catching the bouquet indicates that you will receive good luck soon.
 Additionally, it has also been widely believed that whoever catches the bouquet will be the next person to get married.

 The meanings and brief history of bouquet tosses are discussed below.
 Likewise, other frequently asked questions related to bouquet tosses are answered.